Hibiscus (entertainer): Career

-The Cockettes
+The Cockettes (1969–70)

-Hibiscus, whose full beard, vintage dresses, make-up and costume jewelry, attracted a group of like-minded activists who "loved show-tunes, dressing up, showing off, and dropping acid."
-The group adopted the name The Cockettes after performing a series of midnight musical reviews at the Palace Theater in North Beach, San Francisco.
-Each review was inspired by, or was a parody of, old films and movie musicals, such as: "Gone with the Showboat to Oklahoma", "Hollywood Babylon", and "Pearls over Shanghai".
-The reviews became "must-see" for San Francisco's gay community.
+After relocating to San Francisco, Hibiscus became a central figure in the countercultural performance scene.
+His distinctive style—featuring a full beard, vintage dresses, makeup, and costume jewelry—attracted a group of collaborators with shared interests in musical theater, improvisation, and psychedelic culture.
+In 1969, he founded The Cockettes, who staged midnight musical revues at the Palace Theater in North Beach, San Francisco.
+Their productions parodied and reimagined classic Hollywood films and musicals, including Gone with the Showboat to Oklahoma, Hollywood Babylon, and Pearls over Shanghai.
+The performances became popular within San Francisco's gay community.
 Notable former members included disco singer Sylvester and drag queen Divine.